anujv99/DataStructuresGame/README.md

 I created the game really early when I started programming and because of that the architecture of the project is not that great.
 Although the game does have some level of abstraction between the game itself and the game engine component, the code cannot be used to build any other game.
 The collision detection and response code is mingled with other components such as audio and rendering.
 Another issue is that the positions for entities are in screen space, so resizing the window messes up the layout.

 Apart from the technical errors, it is a complete game and can be played till completion.
+The project was possible because of the amazing OpenGL series by [ThinMatrix](https://www.youtube.com/user/ThinMatrix).

 #### To run the project follow the steps: